zx80/flask-simple-auth/README.md

 ### Authorization

-Role-oriented authorizations are managed through the `authorize` parameter to the `route` decorator, which provides a list of roles authorized to call a route.
+Role-oriented authorizations are managed through the `authorize` parameter to the `route` decorator, which provides a just one or possibly a list of roles authorized to call a route.
 A role is identified as an integer or a string.
 The check calls `user_in_group(user, group)` function to check whether the authenticated user belongs to any of the authorized roles.